CallmeBOKE/Development-of-a-basic-GNSS-based-lateral-control-system-for-autonomous-vehicles/README.md

-#  GNSS-based Lateral Control System for Autonomous Vehicles
+#  Development of a Basic GNSS-based Lateral Control System for Autonomous Vehicles

-*A GNSS based control system for real time path tracking and steering control of autonomous vehicles in real world environments*
+*A GNSS based control system for real time path tracking and steering control of autonomous vehicles.*

 ---